yters/election_fraud_2020/README.md

 ## Processing data

-To generate graphs, fit polynomials, and extract age demographics from a county dataset, run this script:
+To extract age demographics from a county dataset, run this script:
 ```
 ./code/unzip_and_run_extractor.sh <county_id>
 ```